weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 OpenAI has multiple models available with different trade-offs.
 All the models offered by OpenAI can be used within Weaviate.
 Note that the more dimensions a model produces, the larger your data footprint will be.
 To estimate the total size of your dataset use [this](/developers/weaviate/concepts/resources.md#an-example-calculation) calculation.

-The default model is: `text-embedding-ada-002` but you can also specify it in your schema.
+The default model is `text-embedding-ada-002` but you can also specify it in your schema.
 An example as part of a class definition:

 ```json
 {